Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Thousands of lawsuits have been filed against Stryker, a major medical device manufacturer, for early failure of its hip implants.
 These defective medical devices have caused injuries to many patients who also need to get another hip replacement surgery to take out the defective implant.
 Stryker is being sued by patients to receive compensation for their pain and suffering.

-Lawsuits have been filed against Stryker after it issued a voluntary recall for the Stryker ABG II hip, Stryker Rejuvenate, LFIT Anatomical CoCr V40 Femoral Head, and Tritanium Acetabular Shell devices.
-Stryker’s metal-on-metal hip implants are made from different metal alloys for enhanced strength.
+Lawsuits have been filed against Stryker Orthopaedics after it issued a voluntary recall for the Stryker ABG II hip, Stryker Rejuvenate, LFIT Anatomical CoCr V40 Femoral Head, and Tritanium Acetabular Shell devices, prompted by reports of excessive metal debris and ion generation.
+Stryker’s metal-on-metal implants are made from different metal alloys for enhanced strength.

-However, these defective hip implants do not function properly, resulting in serious complications for many patients, such as infection, dislocation, blood clots, and metal ions being absorbed into the bloodstream.
-Patients have filed lawsuits against Stryker to receive compensation for revision surgery, treatment, and other medical bills.
+However, these defective implants do not function properly, resulting in serious complications for many patients, such as pain, inflammation, loss of mobility, infection, dislocation, blood clots, and metal ions being absorbed into the bloodstream.
+Patients have filed lawsuits against Stryker Corporation to receive compensation for additional revision surgery, treatment, and other medical bills.

-Thousands of lawsuits have been filed against Stryker by people who received one of its defective hip replacement devices.
-Settlements have been reached in many Stryker cases but there are pending lawsuits in state and federal courts, including both individual and class action lawsuits.
+Thousands of lawsuits have been filed against Stryker by people who received one of its defective hip replacements.
+Settlements have been reached in many Stryker cases, but there are pending lawsuits in state and federal courts, including both individual and class action lawsuits.

 There wasn’t a class action lawsuit against Stryker; rather, the company faced multicounty and multi-district litigation (MDL) due to its defective devices.
-The initial $1.4 billion 2014 settlement for the Stryker Rejuvenate and ABG II hip products was reached in the New Jersey multicounty litigation and the MDL presided over by Judge Franklin L. Noel for the District of Minnesota.
-[1]
+The initial $1.4 billion 2014 settlement for the Stryker ABG II and Rejuvenate hip products was reached in the New Jersey multicounty litigation, and the MDL presided over by Judge Franklin L. Noel for the District of Minnesota.

 The pending lawsuits against LFIT V40 have been consolidated under MDL 2768 before Judge Indira Talwani for the District of Massachusetts.
 Lawsuits are also currently being accepted from individuals who suffered complications due to Stryker’s Tritanium Acetabular Shells.